publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCIV/m__us_usc_t16_s460ss–3.md

         (3) __Organization__

-            The Task Force shall determine its organization, and prescribe the practices and procedures for carrying out its functions under subsection (b) of this section.
+            The Task Force shall determine its organization, and prescribe the practices and procedures for carrying out its functions under subsection (b).

     (h) __Members who are Federal or State employees__